kevingopalan/vlm_communication/README.md

 Next, go back to your workspace root (vlm_ws) and run this command in the terminal:
 `rosdep install -i --from-path src --rosdistro jazzy -y #Might switch to humble due to hardware`

+As part of the process, you will also need to install the pip package for `google-genai`.
+For that, you will need to run `pip3 install -q -U google-genai --break-system-packages`.
+Since there is no debian package (as far as I know) for google-genai, it is perfectly fine to use --break-system-packages for now until I figure out how to get a virtual env to work with ROS2 or until a more permanent fix is found

 Now, run `colcon build --packages select vlm_communication --symlink-install`
+- `colcon build --symlink-install` works fine too, it simply would be a waste of time to build all the packages at once if we integrate with a real robot later.

 Before using this project, you will need to set your API key for Gemini.
 Run `export GEMINI_API_KEY=<Your api key here>`.
 Make sure to put in your API key to this command.